awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_5_Cost_Visualization/Lab_Guide.md

 ![Images/AWSCostService12.png](Images/AWSCostService12.png)

-You have now viewed the costs by service and applied multilpe filters.
+You have now viewed the costs by service and applied multiple filters.
 You can continue to modify the report by timeframe and apply other filters.

 ## 2. View your cost and usage by account <a name="cost_usage_account"></a>
 We will now view usage by account.
 This helps to highlight where the costs and usage are by linked account.
-NOTE: you will need one or more multilpe accounts for this exercise to be effective.
+NOTE: you will need one or more multiple accounts for this exercise to be effective.

 1. Select **Saved reports** from the left menu:
 ![Images/AWSCostAccount0.png](Images/AWSCostAccount0.png)